thaneshp/process-scheduler/README.md

 ## Setup with Docker

 If you have Docker installed, use the following command to pull the Process Scheduler's image.
-Alternatively, if you are don't have Docker, skip this step and set up the project via cloning.
+Alternatively, if you don't have Docker, skip this step and set up the project via cloning.

 ```bash
 $ docker pull thaneshp/process-scheduler